wp-plugins/multi-rating/readme.txt

 * display_rating_result
 * display_rating_form

-The pro version contains 3 additional key API functions: display_user_rating_results, display_rating_result_reviews and display_rating_item_results
+The pro version contains 4 additional key API functions: display_user_rating_results, display_rating_result_reviews, display_rating_item_results and display_comment_rating_form

 = Multi Rating Pro =

 The following key features are available in the Pro version:

 * Multiple rating forms with different rating items
-* WordPress comments integration
+* WordPress comments integration - show rating items in comments form and display results in comments
 * Logged in users can update and delete their existing ratings
-* New shortcodes, API functions and widgets for displaying rating results in a review format, displaying individual rating item results and displaying rating results belonging to a specific user
+* New shortcodes, API functions and widgets for displaying rating results in a review format, displaying individual rating item results, displaying rating results belonging to a specific user and displaying the WordPress comments form with rating items
 * Rating forms can optionally include a name, e-mail and comment fields
 * Ability to use text descriptions for select and radio options instead of numbers
 * View rating results per post and rating form in WP-admin backend